Only had a day off from work but doesn’t know where to go?

 - Other facilities: Other facilities you can enjoy include a large playground, jogging paths and kiosks where you can buy some good food and cold refreshments.

 Most tourists will prefer to walk around the city and attractions near Jonker Street as most historical places are within a small radius.
 For attractions outside town, most visitors will prefer to drive around.

 Malacca is known for its historical significance, but there is a whole world of beauty and adventure beyond the UNESCO World Heritage Site.
 There are many beautiful rubber and palm plantations stretching on and on and one of the best feelings is to feel the wind on your face where you are riding in a green plantation or open fields.

 - The bikes are well maintained, safe and reliable.
 They will take you all over the city and to the other attractions beyond.
 The freedom you feel when riding a bike on a guided tour makes for a great day out with your family and friends.
 The bikes are rented out depending on the duration you want.
 You can opt for a short ride of about 3 to 4 hours or a whole day package.

 - You will be provided with helmets for safety and the guides are well informed about the best sights of the terrain and they are also friendly and helpful.

 6. Malacca River – Relax and Nice View

 Malacca River is a slow-moving river that cuts across the city.
-This is one of the best things to do in Malacca that you should do as the first thing after getting to Malacca.
+This is one of the best things to do in Malacca that you should do after getting to Malacca.
 This tour will let you get a good overview of the city whether you choose the walk or ride on a cruise.

 If you choose to walk, you will find that it is clean, safe and easy to walk even when you are in a group or with small children.
 The graffiti here along Jalan Kampung Hulu is colourful and intriguing and lovers of street art will find plenty to look at and enjoy.